Foreign tax credits

 A qualifying CCPC can qualify for a 35% refundable tax credit annually on its first CAD 3 million in expenditures.
 This enhanced credit is subject to certain capital limitations.

 In addition to the federal SR&ED incentives, all provinces (except Prince Edward Island), as well as the Yukon, provide tax incentives to taxpayers that carry on research and development activities in the province or territory.

 British Columbia natural gas tax credit

-For taxation years that begin after 31 December 2019, a non-refundable natural gas tax credit under the British Columbia Income Tax Act is available to qualifying corporations that develop natural gas, and have an establishment, in British Columbia.
+A non-refundable natural gas tax credit under the British Columbia Income Tax Act is available to qualifying corporations that develop natural gas, and have an establishment, in British Columbia.
 The credit can reduce the effective provincial CIT rate to a minimum of 9% (from 12%).
 Any unused credit can be carried forward indefinitely.